 The creation of waste materials affects all students, whether in the course of their practical studies or their daily lives.
 It is expected that everyone at the University will show a responsible attitude to waste collection.

-Due to its physical and/or chemical impacts, special attention must be given to the collection of hazardous waste – both at home and in the workplace – so as to ensure that neither our environment nor people’s health are put at risk.
+Due to its physical and/or chemical impacts, special attention must be given to the collection of hazardous waste – both at home and in the workplace – so as to ensure that neither our environment nor people’s health is put at risk.

 As a health institution, the University naturally generates potentially infectious biohazard waste through patient care and diagnostics.